windwp/kysely-zod-sqlite/README.md

 # Feature
+An flexible api for Cloudflare D1 and sqlite.
 It has an simple api of Prisma and a powerful query with Kysely.
-It focuses on working with Cloudflare D1 and SQLite.

-- [x] parse query data by zod (for json string, boolean and datetime)
+- [x] parse model by zod (for json string, boolean and datetime)
 - [x] remote proxy call from your app to worker or between worker by binding service
 - [x] api like primsa (support 1 level relation)
-- [x] unit testing on local.
+- [x] unit testing D1 on local.
--

 # Usage
 ### Define zod schema
-Define zod and use it for kysely model, this zod schema can be reuse on trpc with router
+Define zod and use it for kysely model.
+Schema can be reuse on trpc router

 ``` typescript
 import {
   zBoolean,